Second Narrows Rail Bridge

 The Second Narrows Rail Bridge is a vertical-lift railway bridge that crosses the Burrard Inlet and connects Vancouver with the North Shore.
 The bridge's south end connects directly to the Thornton Tunnel, which connects it to the main Canadian rail network.
-As the name suggests, it is located at the second narrowing of the Burrard Inlet.
+The bridge gets its name from being located at the second narrowing (constriction) of the Burrard Inlet, as opposed to the First Narrows to the west that is adjacent to Stanley Park.
+The Second in the name is not indicative of it being the chronological successor of the original 1925 bridge, and it is not a delineation between the two above-water crossings currently in service at the location.

+The bridge has a maximum speed limit of 10 mph.

 History

 Background

 During the Klondike Gold Rush, there were schemes to build a railway from Vancouver to the Dawson gold fields.
 The first stage in this would be to bridge Burrard Inlet and then build a railway north.
 John Hendry floated the Vancouver, Westminster, and Yukon Railway which built a line from Ladner to New Westminster and then to Vancouver via Burnaby Lake.
 This line was paired with the Great Northern Railway who also wanted trackage into Vancouver.

 In the process, various other railroads all became involved in the bridging scheme: the Canadian Northern Railway, Milwaukee Road, and the Pacific Great Eastern Railway.
-The bridge itself would be owned by the Federal Government as they had control of harbours and shipping, and would lease access to the railways as they did with the rail bridge in New Westminster.
-One of the main reasons was that there was very little space on the south shore for wharves, thus railways wanted to develop the North Shore as the south side was occupied by another railway, the Canadian Pacific.
+The bridge itself would be owned by the Federal Government as they had control of harbours and shipping, and would lease access to the railways.
+One of the main reasons was the scarce amount of space on the South Shore of the Burrard Inlet for wharves.
+Railways wanted to develop the North Shore because the south side was occupied by another railway, the Canadian Pacific.
 A company was floated, the Burrard Inlet Bridge and Tunnel Company, and contracts were issued to span the tidal bore.
 At one point, a causeway was planned to dam the narrows and create bridges and wharves that way.